unframework/unframework-website/index.md

 title: Personal website of Nick Matantsev
 ---

-I read books and write software.
+I read books and build software products.

-My primary research interest is in modelling real-life communication and business workflows and using that to improve human process and automation.
-That means both back-end topics like data versioning and consistency and front-end matters like HCI/UX.
-In addition, I spend time analyzing software development techniques themselves - founded on a belief that [programming is theory-building](http://www.dc.uba.ar/materias/plp/cursos/material/programmingAsTheoryBuilding).
+My primary research interest is in applying modeling techniques to real-life communication and business workflows and using that to improve and automate human processes, organizations and decision-making.
+In particular, I follow topics such as data versioning and consistency, HCI/UX and empowering "non-technical" folks to plug into a developer-like workflow.
+In addition, I spend time analyzing software development techniques themselves - founded on a belief that [programming is theory-building](http://www.dc.uba.ar/materias/plp/cursos/material/programmingAsTheoryBuilding) and based on undervalued concepts such as [DDD](https://en.wikipedia.org/wiki/Domain-driven_design).

 I am available to help you with React/Redux front-end development as part of the Beamworks ES developer team; please see [our technical service sheet](https://beamworks.io)!